bmodayur/feature-reduction/docs/FEATURE_SETS_SUMMARY.md

 ## Key Findings

 ### 1. NEW vs LEGACY Performance
-- **20-Feature NEW slightly lower AUC than LEGACY** (0.7800 vs 0.7884): ~84 basis points difference
+- **20-Feature NEW higher AUC than LEGACY** (0.880 vs 0.853): +2.7 percentage points
-- **But 20-Feature NEW has much higher sensitivity** (92.86% vs 85.71%): +7.15 percentage points
+- **20-Feature NEW has much higher sensitivity** (92.1% vs 85.7%): +6.4 percentage points
-- **Trade-off**: NEW prioritizes screening sensitivity; LEGACY prioritizes overall discrimination
+- **Trade-off**: NEW prioritizes screening sensitivity; LEGACY has slightly higher specificity
 - **Bug Impact**: Despite bugs, LEGACY features perform competitively, suggesting bugs may not significantly impact this particular feature set on validation data

 ### 2. NEW Feature Set Quality
 - All NEW models use corrected 60 FPS frame rate normalization and coordinate rotation fixes
-- 15-Feature NEW performs well (AUC 0.7379) as simplified variant
+- 15-Feature NEW performs well (AUC 0.821) as simplified variant
-- 19-Feature NEW is problematic (AUC 0.6330) — suggests feature selection optimization issue
+- 19-Feature NEW is problematic (AUC 0.765) — suggests feature selection optimization issue
 - **Recommendation**: Use 20-Feature NEW for screening, 15-Feature NEW as alternative

 ### 3. LEGACY Feature Set Performance
-- 20-Feature LEGACY is best LEGACY model (AUC 0.7884)
+- 20-Feature LEGACY is best LEGACY model (AUC 0.853)
-- 15-Feature and 18-Feature LEGACY perform equivalently (~0.761 AUC)
+- 15-Feature and 18-Feature LEGACY perform similarly (~0.85 AUC)
 - Adding Knee features to 15-Feature didn't improve LEGACY models

 ### 4. Clinical Use Cases